mab253/dataviz_fall23/README.md

 on late work:

-**Late assignments drop 10% per day, starting after the due time.** (If you submit a reading response 1 hour after the due date, for example, it drops 10%.
+**Late assignments drop 10% per day, starting after the due time.** (If you submit a Discord post 1 hour after the due date, for example, it drops 10%.
 If you wait another 24 hours, it drops 20%.)

 **✉️ To receive credit for late work, you will need to e-mail me once you have completed it.**